robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “Anything I can do for you, Leo?”

-“Those costumes—” His eyes landed on me, quick and sharp.
+“Those costumes — ” His eyes landed on me, quick and sharp.
 His brows twitched.

 “They’re tearing already.”